PDBeurope/ccdutils/doc/guide/intro.md

 ccd_reader_result = ccd_reader.read_pdb_cif_file('HEM.cif')
 ccd_reader_result
 ```
 CCDReaderResult contains a list of possible warnings and errors that were encountered during the structure parsing.
-There is also a convenience method that allows reading in multiple chemical components provided they are listed in different data blocks in a single mmCIF file at the same time.
+There is also a convenience method that allows reading in multiple chemical components, provided they are listed in different data blocks in a single mmCIF file.

 ## Reading PRD mmCIF files